hsk81/rpc.js/README.md

     make build-server

-And to build the client run:
+And to build the client execute:

     make build-client